IDC: Smartphone shipments declined 2.3% in Q2 2019, Huawei beats Apple again

 Chinese domination

-Xiaomi gained 0.2 points (to 9.7%), Oppo grew 0.3 points (to 8.9%), and Vivo was sixth though IDC didn’t provide figures for the company.
+Xiaomi gained 0.2 points (to 9.7%), Oppo grew 0.3 points (to 8.9%), and Vivo was sixth, though IDC didn’t provide figures for the company.
 Xiaomi is incredibly close to passing Apple, but only in this quarter.
 Companies outside of the top five together lost 1.9 points.

 Consumers are no longer as obsessed with upgrading to the latest and greatest smartphone.
 But when they do, or when first-time buyers join, they’re increasingly considering a Chinese company over Samsung or Apple.